Ghee Vs Mustard Oil: Which is Better & Healthier? Shahji Ghee

 1. Mustard oil is used against colds, coughs, congestion, and sinusitis.

-2. Ally Isothiocyanate and Glucosinolate, found in mustard oil, are anti-fungal.
+2. Allyl Isothiocyanate and Glucosinolate, found in mustard oil, are anti-fungal.
 Glucosinolate has antibiotic, fungicidal, and cancer prevention qualities too.
 It is also good for colorectal and gastrointestinal health.

 3. Mustard oil reduces cholesterol, and its fatty acids improve the functions of red blood cells, plasma, cell lipids, and cell membranes.